MattNandavong/TAP-ConnectMyTask/app/policy_privacy.md

 # Privacy Policy for ConnectMyTask

 **Effective Date**: 12 May 2025

-ConnectMyTask ("we", "our", or "us") values your privacy.
-This Privacy Policy explains how we collect, use, and protect your personal information.
+ConnectMyTask ("we", "our", or "us") is committed to protecting your privacy.
+This Privacy Policy describes how we collect, use, and safeguard your information when you use our mobile application.

+---

 ## 1. Information We Collect

-We may collect the following types of information:
+We collect the following types of data to provide and improve our services:

-- **Personal Information**: Name, email, and profile photo for account management
-- **Location Information**: Provided by you to match tasks and services
+- **Personal Information**
+  Your name, email address, and profile photo are collected during registration or when updating your profile.

+- **Location Information**
+  You may choose to provide your location (state, city, suburb) to help match with nearby tasks or providers.
+We do not track your live location.

+- **Media Access**
-- **Media Access**: Camera and audio are used only when users choose to upload or record media (e.g., task verification)
+  Access to your device's camera, microphone, and photo library is used only when you choose to upload images or voice inputs related to tasks or chats.

-- **Device Information**: FCM device tokens for sending notifications
+- **Device Information**
+  We collect Firebase Cloud Messaging (FCM) tokens to deliver push notifications for messages, offers, and task updates.

+---

-## 2. Why We Collect It
+## 2. How We Use Your Information

-- To support app functionality
-- To match users with task providers
-- To allow media uploads or audio usage
-- To send important task updates or chat notifications
+We use the collected information to:

+- Facilitate task posting, matching, bidding, and communication
+- Deliver real-time notifications and updates
+- Allow image and audio uploads for task-related content
+- Improve user experience and platform reliability

+---

-## 3. Data Sharing
+## 3. Data Sharing and Disclosure

+- We **do not sell** your personal data.
-We do **not** sell or share personal data with third parties.
+- We **do not share** your data with third parties unless required by law.
+- Data may be stored on third-party cloud platforms (e.g., Firebase, Google Cloud) as part of standard hosting and notification services.

+---

 ## 4. Data Security

+We implement security measures to protect your data:

-Data is encrypted in transit and stored securely.
-Only authorized access is permitted.
+- Data in transit is encrypted using HTTPS.
+- Only authorized personnel can access backend systems.
+- Sensitive data is stored securely with access controls.

+---

-## 5. Your Rights
+## 5. Your Rights and Choices

+You may:

+- View or update your profile information from within the app
-You may request data deletion by contacting us at [your email].
+- Request account or data deletion by emailing us at: **connectmytask@gmail.com**

+---

-## 6. Changes
+## 6. Changes to This Policy
-We may update this Privacy Policy.
-The latest version will always be available at this URL.

-**Contact Us:**
-For any concerns, email [your email].
+We may update this policy from time to time.
+Any changes will be reflected on this page with the updated effective date.
+You are advised to review this Privacy Policy periodically.

+---

+## 7. Contact Us

+If you have any questions or concerns about this Privacy Policy, please contact us at:

+**Email**: connectmytask@gmail.com